thecoder75/liveme-pro-tools/README.md

 ### Support/Assistance/Reporting Issues

 Please *only* use the Issue Tracker here for bugs and glitches only!
-To discuss thoughts on improvements, features or for general usage support, please use the ...
+To discuss thoughts on improvements, features or for general usage support, please use the [Gitter chat room](https://gitter.im/thecoderstoolbox/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link).
 There is always people in the chat room who will provide assistance.

 **After almost 2 years, Discord zapped my account.
 Looking into alternative chat site to use now!**